smattingly/database-tutorial/part1.md

 These results are much easier to read.
 They still include all 14 of the table's rows, but only the four columns that you listed.

 Each result row represents a student's visit to a Learning Center location.
 For example, Gary Gatehouse arrived on August 30 at 2:35 p.m.
 Gary left at 3:53 p.m.
-The other details of the visit are not shown here; they are recorded in the other twelve columns that are not listed in the query.
+The other details of the visit are not shown here; they are recorded in the other twelve columns that are not listed by the query.

 Notice that Gary arrived for another visit on August 31 at almost the same time.
 The `NULL` entry in the `check_out_time` column means that Gary has not completed the check out process to record the end of his visit.
 Imagine that it is now the afternoon of August 31, some time after 2:36 p.m.
 Gary is still participating in his Learning Center activity.
 In fact it must be after 4:00 p.m., because Debra Davis arrived then; she also is still participating in some Learning Center activity.
 (Remember that check in and check out times are automatically captured by application software, not entered by users.
 So these time stamps must be accurate, barring incorrect hardware clocks or a security breach.)